CELL: THE UNIT OF LIFE

 c.
 Mention two important points of this model from the point of view of function.
 (1)

 1. The diagrams a, b, c given below show three kinds of chromosomes.
-Of this, which is metacentric non-satallite chromosome?
+Of this, which is metacentric non-satellite chromosome?
 Justify your answer.
 (1)

 2014 March

-1. Prokaryotic cells possess a special membranous structure which is formed by the extensions of the plasma membrane in the form of vesicles, tubules and lamellae.
-Identify this structure and write any one of its functions. (½ + ½ = 1)
+1. Prokaryotic cells possess a special membranous structure which is formed by the extensions of the plasma membrane.
+Identify this structure and write any one of its functions.
+(1)

 2. State whether the statements are ‘true’ or ‘false’.
-If false, correct the statements by changing the underlined words.
+If false, correct them.
+(2)

 a.
 Aleuroplasts store carbohydrates.